favonia/cloudflare-ddns/docs/design/guides/readme-writing.markdown

 | `(unreleased)`                    | Availability marker for not-yet-stable features | The feature is not in the latest stable release yet, and that stable-version gap changes the reader's decision or expectation.                                                            | The point is contract stability or general newness.                                                                                                    |
 | `(available since version X.Y.Z)` | Availability marker for stable-version floor    | The feature is available in stable releases starting with version `X.Y.Z`, and that version boundary changes whether the reader can use it.                                               | The point is merely historical context or change log detail that does not affect the reader's current version decision.                                |

-- Availability markers answer stable-version availability.
-Use `(unreleased)` or `(available since version X.Y.Z)` when that version boundary changes the reader's decision or expectation.
-- If the exact stable-version boundary does not matter to the reader's current decision, omit the availability marker instead of adding it mechanically.
 - If several nearby points compete for `⚠️`, keep it on the highest-risk point and rewrite the others in plain prose or section structure.
-- Do not use `🧪` as a release-status marker.
 - Do not invent additional fixed markers unless they solve a repeated README-level reader-decision problem.
 Decorative section emojis and one-off callout icons do not carry stable marker semantics.

-## Scope Boundary

-This note applies only to `README.markdown`.

-It does not define:

-- durable feature semantics, which belong in `docs/design/features/`
-- local message wording outside the README
-- changelog style or release-note policy beyond the README's need to signal operator-relevant availability or contract stability